Skip to main content

 2. Creating a Producer

-ZIO Kafka has several producers that can be used to produce data on Kafka topics.
+Zio-kafka has several producers that can be used to produce data on Kafka topics.
 In this example, we will be using the Producer.produce method:

-object Producer {
+trait Producer {

 def produce[R, K, V](